leandrodalmolin/url-shortening-front/README.md

 ## The project

-Integration with API ([see URL Shortening Serverless API repository](https://github.com/leandrodalmolin/url-shortening-server)) to create shortened URLs and display them on the website.
+Integration with my own built API ([see URL Shortening Serverless API repository](https://github.com/leandrodalmolin/url-shortening-server)) to create shortened URLs and display them on the website.

 Users should be able to: